All Episodes

 You're not seeing reality.

-Well, the political had an article yesterday that confirms this that, you know, that the democratic operatives they quoted in this piece.
+The political had an article yesterday that confirms this, that, you know, the Democratic operatives, they quoted in this piece.

 It's just so repulsive and annoying and disgusting.

-You know, Bill, if he if you kill Solomonni and the, you know, Iran, number one state sponsor of terror, killed Americans in Iraq.
+You know, Bill, if you kill Soleimani and, you know, Iran, number one state sponsor, terror, killed Americans in Iraq.

-If you kill Baghdadi and associate, you kill the Al Qaeda leader in Yemen, and you can't get a good job, President Trump.
+If you kill Baghdadi and associates, you kill the al-Qaeda leader in Yemen, and you can't get a good job, President Trump.

-President Trump, in retrospect, your travel ban prevented tens of thousands of Americans from get contracting the virus and prevented death.
+President Trump, in retrospect, your travel bans prevented tens of thousands of Americans from contracting the virus and prevented death.

 That was a good call.